kenjennings/Atari-Breakout76/README08Memory.md

 - **Single-Line Player Missile Graphics** This Player/Missile mode supplies one byte of bitmap data to the Player/Missile images for each scan line.
 Player/Missile memory DMA uses a one byte pointer to a Page (PMBASE).
 This Player/Missile display mode requires the Page must be at a 2K boundary.
 ANTIC reads Player/Missile bitmaps from the 2K memory block beginning at this page.

-P/M Memory Map - Offsets from PMBASE
+Player/Missile Single-Line Memory Map - Offsets relative to PMBASE

 | - | Unused | M3 M2 M1 M0 | P0 | P1 | P2 | P3 |
 | --- | --- | :---: | --- | --- | --- | --- |